 How long does it take to study for the CIR / ICIR?

-We suggest that a minimum of 40 hours of selfstudy is required to prepare for the examination.
-However, depending on the level and type of experience, this may vary according to each candidate.
+We suggest that a minimum of 40 hours of selfstudy is required to prepare for the examination, depending on a candidate's existing level of IR experience.

 What does the registration fee cover?